 One way to sell items is to force them upon consumers—a tactic known as push marketing.
 However, you also need to pull marketing, where your goal is to build a devoted clientele and attract attention to your goods throughout searches.
 If your business uses this pulling strategy, it would be wise to incorporate ROAS Target into your marketing campaigns.

-Methods for Creating ROAS Targets in Google Ads
+How to Create ROAS Targets in Google Ads?

 Assume that you use Google Ads to measure conversion value, which includes 25% VAT.
 If a product is sold for $100 following a click on your shopping ad, $100 is recorded as the conversion value in Google Ads.
 You will receive $80 in income, not including VAT.